DNWMNCR/JavaForSmallTeams/style/90_prefer_immutable_objects.md

 ##### The Flow of Our Data

-Even if our program behaves correctly we need to do work in order to understand how it functions.
+Even if our program behaves correctly, we need to do work in order to understand how it functions.

 `setId` can be called at any point after the object is created.
-We can therefore only understand how data flows through our program by looking for all calls to `setId`.

-Perhaps there are several.
-Perhaps there is only one.
+We can, therefore, only understand how data flows through our program by looking for all calls to `setId` - perhaps there are several, perhaps there is only one.
 The only way we can discover this is by examining the entire program.

 #### Immutable Objects